esp-rs/std-training/book/src/04_4_interrupts.md

    * `gpio_int_type_t_GPIO_INTR_NEGEDGE` // interrupt at negative edge
    * `gpio_int_type_t_GPIO_INTR_POSEDGE` // interrupt at positive edge

+They are constants with numbers representing the bit that must be set in the corresponding register.

-1. Write the configuration into the register with [`unsafe extern "C" fn gpio_config`](https://esp-rs.github.io/esp-idf-sys/esp_idf_sys/fn.gpio_config.html).
+2. Write the configuration into the register with [`unsafe extern "C" fn gpio_config`](https://esp-rs.github.io/esp-idf-sys/esp_idf_sys/fn.gpio_config.html).
 This needs to happen in the unsafe block.
 To make these FFI calls we can use the macro `esp!($Cfunktion)`.

-2. Install a generic GPIO interrupt handler with [`unsafe extern "C" fn gpio_install_isr_service`](https://esp-rs.github.io/esp-idf-sys/esp_idf_sys/fn.gpio_install_isr_service.html).
+3. Install a generic GPIO interrupt handler with [`unsafe extern "C" fn gpio_install_isr_service`](https://esp-rs.github.io/esp-idf-sys/esp_idf_sys/fn.gpio_install_isr_service.html).
 This function takes `ESP_INTR_FLAG_IRAM` as argument.

-3. Create a `static mut` that holds the queue handle we are going to get from `xQueueGenericCreate`.
+4. Create a `static mut` that holds the queue handle we are going to get from `xQueueGenericCreate`.
 This is a number that uniquely identifies one particular queue, as opposed to any of the other queues in our program.
 The queue storage itself if managed by the Operating System.

 ```rust
 static mut EVENT_QUEUE: Option<QueueHandle_t> = None;